Elijah Daniel: LGBT advocacy

 After the Orlando nightclub shooting in June 2016, Daniel on Twitter publicly urged any closeted people to feel free to contact him privately for support, and he published "An open letter to the LGBT kids who feel lost and scared" on Fusion.net.
 The letter was positively received by ATTN:, which called it a powerful commentary on the attack.

 After receiving homophobic death threats via Twitter, in July 2016 Daniel messaged someone he believed to be the parents of the user about the incident and publicly posted a screenshot of his message to them.
 His response was praised by Metro News and Elite Daily.

 In 2021, Daniel started a virtual restaurant called GayBurger, a viral marketing campaign to raise money for the Los Angeles LGBT Center.

+Legal issues

+On February 23, 2016, Daniel was detained and question by the United States Secret service, while attending a Donald Trump campaign rally in Sparks, Nevada.
+Daniel had been hiding a "2-foot glittery pink dildo" in his pants, in hopes to throw the object at Trump during the rally.
+He was released without arrest, however was barred from attending any further Trump rallies.

 Reception

 Elijah Daniel and Christine Sydelko jointly won Best Comedian from the Shorty Awards in 2017.
 Daniel received positive reception for his comedy posted via video blogging and social media from Heavy.com, Paper, The Washington Post, and The Daily Dot.